 To analyse the data represented in the screenshot above, you need multiple steps of reshaping and integrating to transform it into columnar format.
 While Tableau Desktop can perform simple pivots and joins, the amount of preparation required by this data would be difficult.
 This might seem overwhelming if you’re used to more complicated ETL tools, but Tableau Prep will help you transform this mess into an analysis-ready data source with just a few drag-and-drop steps.
 To learn more about pivoting data in Tableau Prep, check out this free training video.

 2. Data has multiple audiences

-In this case, use Tableau Prep, because producing customized data sources will be significantly easier.
+In this case, use Tableau Prep, because producing customised data sources will be significantly easier.
 For example, imagine you’re working with sales data for both the Finance and Marketing departments.
-However, Finance needs cost information at the granularity of individual orders, while Marketing needs survey information at the granularity of individual Products.
+However, Finance needs cost information at the granularity of individual orders, while Marketing needs survey information at the granularity of individual products.

 When should you use Tableau Desktop?

 When your primary goal isn’t to explore, clean, integrate, or reshape data, remember that all the data preparation abilities of Tableau Desktop still exist!
 If a combination of the data interpreter, a pivot, or joins and unions gets your data into the form you need, use Tableau Desktop.
 In the example below, a single pivot and a simple join get us into the flow of analysis in under 30 seconds.

 At the end of the day, you never need to use just Tableau Prep or just Tableau Desktop.
 Both are integrated into the Tableau Platform along with Tableau Server and Online.
 We imagine the dashboard authoring experience as moving seamlessly from data preparation to visual analytics to sharing and collaborating, but in reality, it is an iterative, back-and-forth experience.